-The Audit Committee has reviewed Vistaprint's audited financial statements for the fiscal year ended June 30, 2014 and has discussed these financial statements with Vistaprint's management and Ernst & Young LLP, our independent registered public accounting firm for fiscal 2014.
+The Audit Committee has reviewed Cimpress' audited financial statements for the fiscal year ended June 30, 2014 and has discussed these financial statements with Cimpress' management and Ernst & Young LLP, our independent registered public accounting firm for fiscal 2014.

-The Audit Committee has also received from, and discussed with, Ernst & Young LLP various communications that Ernst & Young LLP is required to provide to the Audit Committee, including the matters required to be discussed by Public Company Accounting Oversight Board Auditing Standard No. 16, Communications with Audit Committees, as in effect for Vistaprint's fiscal year 2014.
+The Audit Committee has also received from, and discussed with, Ernst & Young LLP various communications that Ernst & Young LLP is required to provide to the Audit Committee, including the matters required to be discussed by Public Company Accounting Oversight Board Auditing Standard No. 16, Communications with Audit Committees, as in effect for Cimpress' fiscal year 2014.

 Ernst & Young LLP also provided the Audit Committee with the written disclosures and the letter required by PCAOB Rule 3526 (Communicating with Audit Committees Concerning Independence), as modified or supplemented.
-The Audit Committee has discussed with the independent registered public accounting firm its independence from Vistaprint.
-The Audit Committee also considered whether the provision of other, non-audit related services referred to under the heading "Independent Registered Public Accounting Firm Fees and Other Matters" under Proposal 9 is compatible with maintaining the independence of our registered public accounting firm.
+The Audit Committee has discussed with the independent registered public accounting firm its independence from Cimpress.
+The Audit Committee also considered whether the provision of other, non-audit related services referred to under the heading "Independent Registered Public Accounting Firm Fees and Other Matters" in our proxy statement dated October 22, 2014 relating to our 2014 annual general meeting is compatible with maintaining the independence of our registered public accounting firm.

-Based on its discussions with, and its review of the representations and information provided by, management and Ernst & Young LLP, the Audit Committee recommended to the Supervisory Board that the audited financial statements be included in Vistaprint's Annual Report on Form 10-K for the fiscal year ended June 30, 2014.
+Based on its discussions with, and its review of the representations and information provided by, management and Ernst & Young LLP, the Audit Committee recommended to the Supervisory Board that the audited financial statements be included in Cimpress' Annual Report on Form 10-K for the fiscal year ended June 30, 2014.